xinkjs/xink/README.md

 ## 404 and 405 handling

-If a requested route does not exit, a 404 is returned.
+If a requested route does not exist, a 404 is returned.

 If a requested route exists but there is no matching or default method, a 405 is returned with an `Allow` header indicating the available methods.